bitplane/bitplane.net/dev/basic/illiterate-computing/index.md

 all over your buttons catching the ones you press.
 Well, legs actually, because only humans have arms.

-To me, and me alone it seems, `INKEY$` is a friendly cartoon octopus printed on 4 inches of thin card.
+To me, and me alone it seems, `INKEY$` is a cartoon octopus printed on 4 inches of thin card.
 One with SEE INLAY FOR DETAILS written along the side.

 Ah.. memories!